-For more information on using iTunes, click the Help menu in the iTunes menu bar.
-Go to http://www.hp.com/music for help online.
+For more information on using iTunes, click the Help menu in the iTunes menu bar or refer to your iPod Warranty and Support Guide.

-Creating (Burning) Music CDs with Windows Media Player
+Creating Music CDs with Windows Media Player

-- 1 Click Start on the taskbar, choose All Programs, and then click Windows Media Player. - 2 Click Copy to CD or Device. - 3 Click the drop down arrow in the Items to Copy field and select the songs you want to burn to a CD. - If there are not any songs listed, insert a CD into your drive and click Copy from CD.
-Follow the onscreen instructions. - 4 Click the Copy button in the upper-right corner.
+- 1 Click Start on the taskbar, choose All Programs, and then click Windows Media Player. - 2 Click Copy to CD or Device. - 3 Click the drop-down arrow in the Items to Copy field, and select the songs you want to burn to a CD.

+If there are not any songs listed, insert a CD into your drive, and click Copy from CD.
+Follow the onscreen instructions.

+4 Click the Copy button in the upper-right corner.

 For more information on using Windows Media Player, click the Help menu in the Windows Media Player menu bar.
-If necessary, first display the menu bar by clicking the up-arrow icon in the upper-left corner of the Windows Media Player window.
+If necessary, first display the menu bar by clicking the Up arrow icon in the upper-left corner of the Windows Media Player window.

-Creating (Burning) Data CDs Using Windows XP
+Creating Data CDs Using Windows XP